levi770/web3-service/README.md

 }
 ```

-- if `"execute:true"`, transaction will be processed in blockchain, if `"execute:false"`, service will only generate transaction payload data for executing on clients side.
+- If `"execute:true"`, the transaction will be processed on the blockchain.
+If `"execute:false"`, the service will only generate transaction payload data for execution on the client side.
-- `"network"`, is Ethereum or Polygon chainId.
+- `"network"` specifies the Ethereum or Polygon chain ID.
-- `"abi"`, is a contract ABI, required for collection deploy operation and processing contract methods calls.
+- `"abi"` is the contract ABI, required for collection deployment operations and processing contract method calls.
-- `"bytecode"`, required for contract deploy operation in blockchain.
+- `"bytecode"` is required for contract deployment on the blockchain.
-- `"arguments"`, is double colon (::) separated arguments fields for contract constructor (ex.: `"argItem1::argItem2::[\"argArrayItem1\",\"argArrayItem2\"]::argItem3"`).
+- `"arguments"` is a double colon (::) separated list of fields for the contract constructor (e.g. `"argItem1::argItem2::["argArrayItem1","argArrayItem2"]::argItem3"`).
-- `"asset_url"`, `"asset_type"`, `"meta_data"` is optional fields, if setted, service will create common metadata object for this collection.
+- `"asset_url"`, `"asset_type"`, and `"meta_data"` are optional fields.
+If set, the service will create a common metadata object for this collection.
-- `"asset_url"`, is a file key in AWS S3, it will be downloaded from S3 and uploaded to Pinata IPFS node and IPFS url will be setted to metadata object.
+- `"asset_url"` is a file key in AWS S3.
+It will be downloaded from S3 and uploaded to the Pinata IPFS node, and the IPFS URL will be set in the metadata object.

 Output data: